dfinity/interface-spec/spec/index.md

 A synchronous update call, also known as a "call and await", is a type of update call where the replica will respond with a certificate if the call completes within one execution round.

 The purpose of the synchronous call endpoint is to give the user a certified response for their canister call.
-This means that if a certificate is returned, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.
+This means that if a certificate is returned with a terminal state, i.e. `replied`, `rejected`, or `done`, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.

+Replicas will reply back to users' submitted update calls with a certificate of the state of the call.
+A replica will keep the HTTPS connection for the request alive and respond once the state transitions to `replied`, `rejected`, or `done`.
+If a timeout for the request is reached,  then the replica will reply before the call completes, meaning a certificate with the state in in `unknown`, `received`, or `processing` is returned.
+In such cases, the user should poll the IC to determine the terminal state of the update call.

 A certificate is returned by the IC to the user if: